 I have found that with the many years I've been sharing my polymer clay work online I often get a lot of questions about different the techniques and processes I use, which is great because crafters are trying to learn new things and further improve their skills.
 Some of these questions are quite advanced and some we can consider quite basic if we've been working with polymer clay for a while, as this "basic" knowledge tends to become a second nature.
-One of the questions I get a lot and frequently see asked online is "Can I mix brands of polymer clay?"
+One of the questions I get a lot and frequently see asked online is "Can I mix polymer clay brands?"
 This includes both mixing colours from different brands and also having a variety of brands together on one piece.
 I don't usually think anything of it and often leave this kind of basic information out of my tutorials and posts unintentionally, purely because I am so used to these processes.

 I think a lot of particularly new polymer clay crafters have this concern and become quite nervous about the topic of mixing brands due to the baking times and temperatures recommended on their clay packaging.
 I have been working with Sculpey III since day one of crafting, later picked up some blocks of Premo for my collection and have just recently had my first taste of Sculpey Soufflé.
 The only thing is, the baking time and temperatures vary, so how can you mix them?